sammycage/plutosvg/README.md

 # PlutoSVG
-plutosvg is a tiny SVG rendering library in C. It can be used for parsing and rendering SVG documents embedded in OpenType fonts.

-## Features
-- Basic Shapes : rect, circle, ellipse, line, polyline, polygon, path
-- Paint Servers : solidColor, linearGradient, radialGradient
-- Document Structures: defs, svg, g, use, symbol
-- Images
+PlutoSVG is a compact and efficient SVG rendering library in C, designed for parsing and rendering SVG documents embedded in OpenType fonts.
+It is optimized for speed and minimal memory usage.
+Additionally, it supports the [CSS `var()` function](https://www.w3.org/TR/css-variables/#using-variables) for referencing color palettes defined in the [CPAL table](https://learn.microsoft.com/en-us/typography/opentype/spec/cpal) as custom properties.
+It supports all elements specified in the [OpenType SVG specifications](https://learn.microsoft.com/en-us/typography/opentype/spec/svg) except `clipPath`.
+Furthermore, it supports the `style` attribute, the CSS `inherit` keyword, and the `<symbol>` element.
+This ensures compatibility with SVG files exported from popular vector editors such as Illustrator, Sketch, Inkscape, Xara, and Corel Draw.

 ## Basic Usage
 ```c